 (You can read more about the recent collapse and revolution of the publishing industry in this excellent piece by fellow Australian thriller and SF author John Birmingham.)

 Why did you choose to write female protagonists?

 I was a teenager when I wrote my very first novel.
 I just threw the dice and my hero was female.
 And so were half my characters, which seemed logical to me.
 But for the thriller genre it was almost unheard of.

 For some of my new readers it’s a problem.
-They refuse to read thrillers with female heroes.
-Others are reluctant, only to be surprised when they enjoy it.
-But most of my readers don’t care, they love all the characters as much as I do.
+Thriller readers tend to be the most resistant to female heroes, but science fiction readers are more welcoming.
+But even the resistant readers are often surprised when they enjoy it.
+In the end, they love all the characters as much as I do.

 In the Helix series, I introduced another female lead, Olesya.
 She’s a Russian operative hunter who falls in love with a female operative from China.

 Why did you choose to write episodes rather than full novels?

 Since my first novel was published by Pan Macmillan’s Momentum in 2012, I was excited to write something more episodic: shorter books with longer stories.
 I also saw that my readers longed to spend more time with the characters and they were frustrated waiting a year for each novel.

 I loved writing Helix because I wrote it as nine episodes—each the size of half a novel.
 Much like a television series, I had the opportunity to tell a larger, more profound story that I hadn’t been able to tell before.
 Some readers were a bit reluctant to try the first episode and I think there was some concern that it was a money-making tactic and the episodes would be very small and unsatisfying.
 But the Helix episodes are a generous size and people really enjoyed them.
 The only problem is writing them fast enough to keep my fans happy—but that’s a good problem!